boringContributor/btc-guessr/README.md

 ## Frontend

-Then initial application used NextJS, but I faced errors with Zustands persist middleware in combination with NextJS (https://github.com/pmndrs/zustand/issues/938).
+The initial application used NextJS, but I faced [errors]((https://github.com/pmndrs/zustand/issues/938)) with Zustands persist middleware in combination with NextJS.
 There is currently no straight forward way to opt-out SSR in NextJS, so I migrated the frontend codebase to Vite.

-The frontend application is built in React 18 with the following dependencies:
+The frontend application is built on React 18 with the following dependencies:
 - TailwindCSS
 - React Query: takes over the long polling process
 - Zustand: lightweight state management library, which helps to sync the users history with the local storage